ismrmrd/mrd/docs/mrd_waveform.md

 |  3    | External Waveform 1 |
 |  4    | External Waveform 2 |

-For each type of `waveform_id` included in the dataset, a corresponding `WaveformInformation` entry is found in the MRD header to describe the data interpretation.
+For each type of `waveformId` included in the dataset, a corresponding `WaveformInformation` entry is found in the MRD header to describe the data interpretation.

 <!-- Physiological data used for triggering may have an associated "trigger" channel as detected by the MR system.
 The ``waveformTriggerChannel`` indicates the channel index (0-indexed) which contains the detected triggers and is omitted if no trigger data is present. -->

 Waveform ID numbers less than 1024 are reserved while numbers greater than or equal to 1024 can be used to define custom physiological data.
-For custom waveform_ids, corresponding `WaveformInformation` entries should be added to the MRD header to describe the data interpretation.
+For custom waveformIds, corresponding `WaveformInformation` entries should be added to the MRD header to describe the data interpretation.

 (WaveformSamples)=